zeevoco/.github/profile/README.md

 ## Hello Zeevo World 👽

-At Zeevo, we focus on giving creators a new and compelling way to interact and coordinate with their communities and fans.
+Zeevo is a web applicaiton focused on giving creators a new and compelling way to interact and coordinate with their communities and fans.

-We are currently in an alpha testing phase and will be opening up for beta testing in mid-May 2022.

-Our team is lean and focused, and we've been heads-down building since March 2022.

-If you want more info, please DM us [@zeevo_co](https://twitter.com/zeevo_co).
+As of 5/18/2022 we're in alpha test phase and looking for creators, DAOs, and anyone that wants to orgainze fans and community to help test the app.

+Please find us at [Zeevo.co](https://zeevo.co) for more info!